 •Rent Growth.
 We have experienced positive rent growth every quarter since 2013.
-As a result of several years of increases in market rents, our in-place leases have considerable upside potential to capture these higher rents and to drive future organic NOI growth.
-We estimate that our share of the lease mark-to-market is approximately 25% (on an NER basis), which represents the amount by which current market rents exceed our in-place rents based on our share of the O&M portfolio at March 31, 2025.
-This lease mark-to-market has remained meaningfully positive despite recent quarters of lower or even negative market rental growth due to the compounded nature of market rent growth.
-Therefore, even without further market rent growth, we expect our lease renewals to result in higher rental income over the next several years, given our remaining lease terms.
+As a result of several years of market rent increases, our in-place leases have considerable upside potential to capture higher rents and drive future organic NOI growth.
+We estimate that our share of the lease mark-to-market is approximately 22% (on an NER basis), which represents the amount by which current market rents exceed our in-place rents based on our share of the O&M portfolio at June 30, 2025.
+This lease mark-to-market has remained meaningfully positive despite recent quarters of lower or even negative market rental growth, due to accumulated rent growth in preceding years.
+As a result, even without further market rent increases, we expect lease renewals to drive higher rental income over the coming years, based on our remaining lease terms.

 •Value Creation from Development.
-Our global development program offers a broad set of opportunities and serves as a profitable way to expand our portfolio, build scale, serve customers, and create value for investors.
-We create these opportunities by sourcing land for ownership, as well as pursuing both option strategies and redevelopment projects, often referred to as Covered Land Plays ("CLPs").
-Development occurs primarily in our existing markets and is focused on logistics facilities, though we also pursue higher-use conversions, including data centers.
+Our global development program offers a wide range of opportunities and serves as a profitable way to expand our portfolio, build scale, serve customers, and create value for investors.
+We create these opportunities by sourcing land for ownership, as well as by pursuing both option strategies and redevelopment projects, often referred to as Covered Land Plays ("CLPs").
+We primarily develop in our existing markets, focusing on logistics facilities, while also pursuing higher-and-better-use conversions, including data centers.

-Based on our current estimates, our consolidated land and other real estate investments, including options and CLPs, have the potential to support the development of \$36.3 billion (\$41.2 billion on an O&M basis) of TEI of newly developed buildings.
+Based on our current estimates, our consolidated land and other real estate investments, including options and CLPs, have the potential to support the development of \$36.4 billion (\$41.5 billion on an O&M basis) of TEI of newly developed buildings.
 We measure the estimated value creation of a development project as the stabilized value above our TEI.
-As properties are completed and leased, we expect to capture the value creation principally through gains realized through contributions of these properties to unconsolidated co-investment ventures and increases in the NOI of the consolidated portfolio.
+As properties are completed and leased, we expect to capture the value creation principally through gains realized upon contributing these properties to unconsolidated co-investment ventures and through increases in the NOI of the consolidated portfolio.

 •Strategic Capital Advantages.
-The co-investment ventures provide capital from third parties that allows us to grow our O&M portfolio, contribute to self-funding our development activities through the sale or contribution of newly developed assets to these vehicles and produce substantial fees for our management of the assets.
-We raise capital to support the long-term growth of the co-investment ventures while maintaining our own substantial investments in these vehicles.
-At March 31, 2025, the gross book value of the operating portfolio held by our nine unconsolidated co-investment ventures was \$58.5 billion across 552 million square feet.
+The co-investment ventures provide third-party capital that enables us to grow our O&M portfolio, help self-fund our development activity through the sale or contribution of newly developed assets to these vehicles and generate substantial management fees.
+We raise capital to support the long-term growth of these ventures while maintaining significant investments of our own.
+At June 30, 2025, the gross book value of the operating portfolio held by our nine unconsolidated co-investment ventures was \$61.0 billion across 553 million square feet.

 •Balance Sheet Strength.
-We have a long-held strategy to build and maintain a strong and flexible balance sheet by using conservative levels of financial leverage.
-At March 31, 2025, the weighted average remaining maturity of our consolidated debt was 9 years and the weighted average interest rate was 3.1%.
-At March 31, 2025, we had total available liquidity of \$6.5 billion.
+We have a long standing strategy to build and maintain a strong, flexible balance sheet by using conservative levels of financial leverage.
+At June 30, 2025, the weighted average remaining maturity of our consolidated debt was 9 years and the weighted average interest rate was 3.2%.
+At June 30, 2025, we had total available liquidity of approximately \$7 billion.
 We continue to maintain low leverage as a percentage of our real estate investments and our market capitalization.
 As a result of our low leverage, available liquidity and investment capacity in the co-investment ventures, we have significant ability to capitalize on opportunistic value-added investments as they arise.